microsoft/pyright/README.md

 To build the project:
 1. Install [nodejs](https://nodejs.org/en/)
 2. Open terminal window in main directory of cloned source
-3. Execute "npm install" to download dependencies
+3. Execute `npm install` to download dependencies
-4. Execute "npm run build"
+4. Execute `npm run build`

 To build the VS Code extension package:
 Same as above, plus
-1. Execute "npm run package"
+1. Execute `npm run package`

 The resulting package (pyright-X.Y.Z.vsix) can be found in the client directory.
-To install in VS Code, go to the extensions panel and choose "Install from VSIX..." from the menu, then select the package.
+To install in VS Code, go to the extensions panel and choose “Install from VSIX...” from the menu, then select the package.

 ## Code Structure